 In December 2019, I decided to create a simple web interface for controlling all 4 channels from a browser.
 I wrote a simple php script and combined it with some basic html and css.
-Combined with Apache and ph installed on the raspberry pi, I am now able to control power points from and browser with access to the local network.
+Combined with Apache and php installed on the raspberry pi, I am now able to control power points from and browser with access to the local network.
 To achieve this I learned about setting the SUID bit on an executable so that when called by the web user (www-data) it is still executed as root.
 WebUI setup instructions can be found in the README at gitlab.

-As a bonus, the webui allows me to scrip control of the remote units using a cURL command as an alternative to ssh.
-Using cURL to control the outlets enables simple integration into automation platforms such as openHAB or Home Assistant.
-The following commands procuce an equivalent result (turning on channel a).
+As a bonus, the webui allows me to script control of the remote units using a curl command as an alternative to ssh.
+Using curl to control the outlets enables simple integration into automation platforms such as openHAB or Home Assistant.
+The following example commands produce an equivalent result (turning on channel a).

 $ ssh pi@raspberrypi "sudo p0wer a on"